BIPs bitcoin improvement proposals

 If the argument length is not exactly 32, CHECKTEMPLATEVERIFY treats it as a NOP during consensus validation.
 Implementations are recommended to fail in such circumstances during non-consensus relaying and mempool validation.
 In particular, making an invalid-length argument a failure aids future soft-forks upgrades to be able to rely on the tighter standard restrictions to safely loosen the restrictions for standardness while tightening them for consensus with the upgrade's rules.

-CHECKTEMPLATEVERIFY templates are substantially less risky than other covenant systems.
-If implemented, other covenant systems could make the CHECKTEMPLATEVERIFY's functionality redundant.
+There are other opcodes that, if implemented, could make the CHECKTEMPLATEVERIFY's functionality redundant.
 However, given CHECKTEMPLATEVERIFY's simple semantics and low on chain cost it's likely that it would continue to be favored even if redundant with other capabilities.
+Or, in the case of opcodes such as OP_VAULT, OP_CHECKCONTRACTVERIFY, and OP_TXHASH, OP_CHECKTEMPLATEVERIFY is a part of their currently proposed implementations.

-More powerful covenants like those proposed by MES16, would also bring some benefits in terms of improving the ability to adjust for things like fees rather than relying on child-pays-for-parent or other mechanisms.
-However, these features come at substantially increased complexity and room for unintended behavior.
+More powerful opcodes, like OP_COV proposed in MES16 or OP_TXHASH, would also bring some benefits in terms of improving the ability to pay fees endogenously rather than relying on exogenous child-pays-for-parent or other fee paying mechanisms such as transaction sponsors.
+However, these features come at substantially increased complexity and room for behaviors unintended by the application developer.

-Alternatively, SIGHASH_ANYPREVOUTANYSCRIPT based covenant designs can implement something similar to templates, via a scriptPubKey like:
+Alternatively, SIGHASH_ANYPREVOUTANYSCRIPT can be used to implement something similar to templates, via a scriptPubKey like:

 <sig of desired TX with PK and fixed nonce R || SIGHASH_ANYPREVOUTANYSCRIPT <PK with public SK> OP_CHECKSIG

-SIGHASH_ANYPREVOUTANYSCRIPT bears additional technical and implementation risks that may preclude its viability for inclusion in Bitcoin, but the capabilities above are similar to what CHECKTEMPLATEVERIFY offers.
+SIGHASH_ANYPREVOUTANYSCRIPT capabilities above are similar to what CHECKTEMPLATEVERIFY offers.
 The key functional difference between SIGHASH_ANYPREVOUTANYSCRIPT and OP_CHECKTEMPLATEVERIFY is that OP_CHECKTEMPLATEVERIFY restricts the number of additional inputs and precludes dynamically determined change outputs while SIGHASH_ANYPREVOUTANYSCRIPT can be combined with SIGHASH_SINGLE or SIGHASH_ANYONECANPAY.
 For the additional inputs, OP_CHECKTEMPLATEVERIFY also commits to the scriptsig and sequence, which allows for specifying specific P2SH scripts (or segwit v0 P2SH) which have some use cases.
 Furthermore, CHECKTEMPLATEVERIFY has benefits in terms of script size (depending on choice of PK, SIGHASH_ANYPREVOUTANYSCRIPT may use about 2x-3x the bytes) and verification speed, as OP_CHECKTEMPLATEVERIFY requires only hash computation rather than signature operations.
 This can be significant when constructing large payment trees or programmatic compilations.
-CHECKTEMPLATEVERIFY also has a feature-wise benefit in that it provides a robust pathway for future template upgrades.
+CHECKTEMPLATEVERIFY also has a feature-wise benefit in that it provides a robust pathway for future template upgrades, as proposed in OP_TXHASH.

 OP_CHECKSIGFROMSTACKVERIFY along with OP_CAT may also be used to emulate CHECKTEMPLATEVERIFY.
-However such constructions are more complicated to use than CHECKTEMPLATEVERIFY, and encumbers additional verification overhead absent from CHECKTEMPLATEVERIFY.
-These types of covenants also bear similar potential recursion issues to OP_COV which make it unlikely for inclusion in Bitcoin.
+However such constructions are more complicated to implement in application scripts than CHECKTEMPLATEVERIFY, and encumber additional verification overhead absent from CHECKTEMPLATEVERIFY.

-Given the simplicity of this approach to implement and analyze, and the benefits realizable by user applications, CHECKTEMPLATEVERIFY's template based approach is proposed in lieu of more complete covenants system.
+Given the simplicity of this approach to implement and analyze, and the benefits realizable by user applications, CHECKTEMPLATEVERIFY's single template based approach is proposed in lieu of a generalized system for specifying transactions in script.

 This section describes updates to OP_CHECKTEMPLATEVERIFY that are possible in the future as well as synergies with other possible upgrades.

-Were both OP_CHECKTEMPLATEVERIFY and OP_CHECKSIGFROMSTACKVERIFY to be added to Bitcoin, it would be possible to implement a variant of Eltoo's floating transactions using the following script:
+Were both OP_CHECKTEMPLATEVERIFY and OP_CHECKSIGFROMSTACKVERIFY to be added to Bitcoin, it would be possible to implement a variant of LN-Symmetry's floating transactions using the following script:

-Compared to SIGHASH_ANYPREVOUTANYSCRIPT, because OP_CHECKTEMPLATEVERIFY does not allow something similar to SIGHASH_ANYONECANPAY or SIGHASH_SINGLE, protocol implementers might elect to sign multiple versions of transactions with CPFP Anchor Outputs or Inputs for paying fees or an alternative such as transaction sponsors might be considered.
+Compared to SIGHASH_ANYPREVOUTANYSCRIPT, because OP_CHECKTEMPLATEVERIFY does not allow something similar to SIGHASH_ANYONECANPAY or SIGHASH_SINGLE, protocol implementers might sign transactions with Ephemeral Anchors or additional Inputs for paying fees or an alternative such as transaction sponsors might be considered.

 An opcode which verifies the exact amount that is being spent in the transaction, the amount paid as fees, or made available in a given output could be used to make safer OP_CHECKTEMPLATEVERIFY addresses.
 For instance, if the OP_CHECKTEMPLATEVERIFY program P expects exactly S satoshis, sending S-1 satoshis would result in a frozen UTXO and sending S+n satoshis would result in n satoshis being paid to fee.
 A range check could restrict the program to only apply for expected values and default to a keypath otherwise, e.g.: